 A change in perspective: The making of Four Peaks Silhouette.

-When in the field you're often faced with challenges.
-Most of these problems can be solved by redirecting the camera lens to another part of the scene or by looking more closely at an already chosen composition.
+When in the field you're often faced with a myriad of challenges with regards to composition and creating a piece that stands apart from what you’ve done before.
+Many of these problems can be solved by redirecting the camera lens to another part of the scene or by looking more closely at an already chosen composition.

 But what if the challenge isn't in front of the camera?
 What if the problem is what's BEHIND the camera?